 How many deer can I shoot in one day?

-There is no daily bag limit for deer, however, you must stay within the state and county bag limits.
+There is no daily bag limit for deer; however, you must stay within the state and county bag limits and the limit for the license(s) you currently have.

 How many antlered deer can I harvest?

 You are allowed to harvest one antlered deer per year in the regular deer season in Indiana.
-Additional opportunities may be granted to take an additional antlered deer in special circumstances, such as hunting in a Deer Reduction Zone, a military/refuge hunt, or in a State Park hunt.
+Additional opportunities may be granted to take an additional antlered deer in special circumstances, such as hunting in a deer reduction zone, a military/refuge hunt, or in a state park deer reduction hunt.

 How many deer can I harvest with a deer license bundle?